TheMisinformationGame/MisinformationGame/docs/Home.md

 [the example results page](/link/ExampleResults).
 Additional information about the results that are made available for your analysis are described in the [Results Documentation](/Results).
+The results that are recorded for your study will depend upon the configuration of your study.